jet/propulsion/DOCUMENTATION.md

 ### Interpreting Ages, Lags and Gaps

-At the point where a Reader first sees an Event from a Source, it will have a certain Age (the duration since it was appended to the store).
-The Response Time refers to the time between the write and when it's been Handled (the duration the Handler spends on the Span of Events it is handed is termed the Handler Latency).
+At the point when a Reader loads an Event from a Source, it will be a certain Age (duration since it was appended to the store).
+The Response Time refers to the time between the append and when it's been Handled (the duration the Handler spends on the Span of Events it is handed is termed the Handler Latency).

 For a Queue of items that have a relatively uniform processing time being processed individually, the number of unprocessed messages and the Handler latency can be used to infer how long it will take to clear the backlog of unprocessed message etc e.g., [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law).